Skip to content

 CSV imports

-Appwrite's CSV Import feature allows you to create multiple documents in a collection by uploading a single CSV file.
+Appwrite's CSV Import feature allows you to create multiple rows in a table by uploading a single CSV file.
 This is especially useful for importing existing data, seeding test environments, or migrating from other systems.

 This feature is available in both Appwrite Cloud and the self-hosted version.

-To get started, create a collection in your database and define its attributes.
-Your CSV file must match the structure of this collection.
+To get started, create a table in your database and define its columns.
+Your CSV file must match the structure of this table.
+All required columns must be present in the CSV.
+Each row is validated before being imported.

-Each column in the CSV should map to an attribute key in your collection, and each row should represent a new document.
+Each column in the CSV should map to a column key in your table, and each row should represent a new row.

 Good to know

-You can optionally include the $id column to define custom document IDs.
-If not provided, Appwrite will generate unique IDs for each document automatically.
+You can optionally include the $id column to define custom row IDs.
+If not provided, Appwrite will generate unique IDs for each row automatically.

 • title (string)